 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their understanding of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and almost 500 deaths every year in the United States1.
-There are alarming gaps in what homeowners do and don’t know about remaining safe.
+According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and nearly 500 deaths every year in the United States1.
+There are surprising gaps in what homeowners do and don’t know about remaining safe.

 Quite a few common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that may build to harmful levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
-Breathing in CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s critical to have your home inspected for carbon monoxide regularly to help ensure safe air quality.
+Carbon monoxide is a colorless, odorless gas that can build to dangerous levels in your home when fuel-burning devices are not properly vented, operated or maintained.
+Inhalation of CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+It’s critical to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 Our survey results reveal the unsettling lack of information homeowners have about the dangers of carbon monoxide:

 - 66% don’t know if they would know the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).